rdelrosario/xamarin-plugins/PushNotification/README.md

 # **IMPORTANTE NOTE**:

 **Since many thing changed related to notifications on iOS 10 and Android deprecated GCM now recommending to use FCM, I decided to completely revaluate the implementation and do it from scratch.
-So i'm currently not supporting this plugin anymore.
+So i'm currently not supporting this plugin anymore (if you are using GCM you can keep using it but shouldn't think at some point to migrate to FCM).
 There's a new version well documented that uses FCM for Android and APS for iOS (still not UWP support)  that I will be fully supporting here: https://github.com/CrossGeeks/PushNotificationPlugin**

 ### Setup
 * Available on NuGet: http://www.nuget.org/packages/Xam.Plugin.PushNotification